Key message: A scientific introduction

 An introduction is boring if it make only generall statements or makes allegations that are not explained by appropriate references or practical examples.
 Optimal suitable references can only be found through a systematic review of the relevant literature (systematic review, see above).

-A potential reader will think: If you can write a short and interesting introduction, you will also work precisely and your work will be trustworthy (exceptions confirm the rule).
+A reader will think: If the author can write a short and interesting introduction, she also works precisely and he work is trustworthy (exceptions confirm the rule).
 Since not every person is gifted, the reverse is not true: despite a bad introduction, it can be a good work.

 If I want to write a good introduction, I should read through the introduction at 5 - 10 finished scientific texts.
 Then it should be clear to me how pleasant it is to read a good introduction and that you should try to write a good one yourself (hopefully there was a good one among the ten introductions).